CiscoDevNet/cloud-security/Cloudlock/Sample Scripts/README.md

 # Cisco Cloudlock Sample Script

 ## Introduction
 The following is a step by step guide to get incidents from Cisco Cloudlock via a Python script that makes API calls.
-This scripts is supplied to customers as a sample which customers are free to use or modify for use with your Cisco Cloudlock subscription under the [Universal Cloud Agreement](http://www.cisco.com/c/dam/en_us/about/doing_business/legal/docs/universal-cloud-agreement.pdf) and [Offer Description](http://www.cisco.com/c/dam/en_us/about/doing_business/legal/docs/omnibus-cloud-security.pdf) respectively (collectively, the “Cisco Agreement”).
+This script is supplied to customers as a sample which customers are free to use or modify.
-However, please note that any samples are not covered by the Cloudlock product warranty or support and are provided “AS IS”.
-Variations or changes in scripts can impact the effectiveness of the script and customers are responsible for updating the samples as needed to meet their use cases.
-Use of the APIs are subject to the Cloudlock Terms of Service referenced above.

 ## Script Overview
 The scripts function in four steps, as detailed below: